The River Wey lengths

 Catteshall Lock is the first lock on the Godalming Navigation.
 From here you can see the ancient Lammas lands – historic common land on the floodplain, where ownership was marked by dole stones.
 Two of these still remain – can you find them?

 St Catherine's length

-St Catherine's length runs from the once industrial hamlet of Broadford, past the disused railway line that never was, curving round the sharp bends under St Catherine's Hill, giving you a glimpse of the golden sands that gave Guildford its name to Millmead Lock in the centre of town.
+St Catherine's length runs from the once industrial hamlet of Broadford, curving around the sharp bends under St Catherine's Hill, giving you a glimpse of the golden sands that gave Guildford its name, to Millmead Lock in the centre of town.

-Making the River Wey navigable all started here at Stoke.
-Sir Richard Weston first cut an artificial channel, in 1618, from where the Rowbarge Inn now stands, to the new lock at Stoke, and then three miles beyond across his land.
+Stoke length is where the creation of the Wey Navigation started.
+Sir Richard Weston first cut an artificial channel in 1618, from where the Rowbarge Inn now stands, to the new lock at Stoke, and then three miles beyond across his land.
 The original lock controlled the water used to flood the meadows.

-The most rural length along the Navigations, Roe deer scurry about in the fields on either side of the river, kestrels and parakeets above and a good variety of bats at night.
+Triggs length is the most rural length along the Navigation.
+You may see roe deer scurrying about in the fields on either side of the river, kestrels and parakeets above and a good variety of bats and owls at night.

 New Haw length

-This once urban length is now suburban, or even rural in parts, apart from the noise of the M25 crossing overhead at Byfleet.
-It has its share of unusual buildings with Coxes Mill, the Grist Mill at Parvis Wharf and traditional rowing clubhouses backing onto the waterway.
-Don't miss Coxes millpond and its wildlife.
+New Haw length was once an urban length of the navigation but is now suburban, with only the noise of the M25 passing overhead at Byfleet.
+You’ll see plenty of unusual buildings along this length with Coxes Mill, the Grist Mill at Parvis Wharf and traditional rowing clubhouses backing onto the waterway.

 The urban oasis of the River Wey and Godalming Navigations is an important green corridor amidst the bustle of modern-day Surrey.
 The banks and waterway support a rich variety of wildlife, so whether you're on a walk or in a boat, keep your eyes peeled for the natural world around you.